More Regulation for Sober Living? Connecticut Residents Push for Sober House Oversight.

 Apply to live in a Chartered CTARR Certified Home today!

 If you live outside of Connecticut, consult our Sober House Directory, a great tool to help you find homes across the country.
-If you’ve ever wondered what it’s like to open a sober house, we would encourage you to reach out to Vanderburgh Communities, the first organization offering sober living charters in the United States.
+If you’ve ever wondered what it’s like to open a sober house, we would encourage you to reach out to Vanderburgh Sober Living, the first organization offering sober living charters in the United States.
 If this interests you, Learn more about becoming a VSL Chartered Operator.